PeterEB/simple-twitter/tweet-service/doc/user.md

 ### users

-GraphQL Query of get all User.
+GraphQL Query of get all Users.

 **Arguments:**